Port

 Notes:

 Modest attire is required; knees, shoulders and midriffs must be covered.
-The visit to the Kiyomizu Temple involves climbing several steps.
-Tour is not suitable for guests requiring the use of a wheelchair as they can not be accommodated on the Shinkansen bullet train.
+Terrain includes even and uneven surfaces, cobblestones, inclines, and many steps.
+Wheelchairs cannot be accommodated on the Shinkansen bullet train.
+Not advisable for guests using a wheelchair or for those with mobility limitations.
 Bring local currency, as many vendors do not accept credit cards or US dollars.
 Shade is limited; to avoid sunburn, wear light, long clothing suitable for use as a cover-up.
 Bring a hat and sunglasses; wear biodegradable sunscreen.
 Bring bottled water.
-Building maintenance is ongoing at Heian Shrine.
-Tour order may vary.
+Building maintenance is ongoing at the Heian Shrine.
+Tour sequence may vary.